Jim Jefferies: Other work

 From November 2010 to November 2012, Jefferies co-hosted the podcast Jim and Eddie Talkin' Shit with his fellow comedian and former roommate, Eddie Ifft.
 Jefferies had to quit because of his busy work schedule.

 Jefferies appeared on comedy panel shows such as Never Mind the Buzzcocks, Have I Got News for You, The Heaven and Earth Show and 8 Out of 10 Cats, the US comedy panel show The Green Room with Paul Provenza and Comedy Central's @midnight.
 He has also been featured on various radio programmes, including BBC Radio 5 Live's Saturday morning sports show, Opie and Anthony, and Fighting Talk.

 In 2015, he starred in Australian film Me and My Mates vs the Zombie Apocalypse with comedians Greg Fleet and Alex Williamson.
 It premiered on 25 July and was released on DVD and Vimeo in Australia and New Zealand in late 2015, and in the UK, Ireland, and the US in 2016.

 In 2019, Jefferies and Suzanne Martin developed the sitcom Jefferies for NBC, in which Jefferies will star as a fictionalized version of himself.

 Jefferies has hosted the I Don't Know About That podcast alongside Kelly Blackheart, Forrest Shaw, and Jack Hackett since May 2020.

 Jefferies began a new podcast At This Moment with co-host Amos Gill on January 21, 2025.

 In September 2025, Jefferies was scheduled to perform at the Riyadh Comedy Festival.
-Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.
 Jefferies defended his decision to participate on Theo Von's podcast: "There's been a reporter who they killed.
 You don't think our government has fucking bumped people?
 I think Jeffrey Epstein was fucking bumped off" and that it is "not a fucking hill that I'm gonna die on."
 Following these comments, Jefferies was removed from the festival's lineup, and his representatives did not respond to inquiries about the change.

 Personal life

 Jefferies lives in Studio City, California.
 He was previously in a relationship with actress Kate Luyben.
 Their son was born in 2012.
 He married English actress Tasie Lawrence in September 2020.
 Their son was born in 2021.

 Jefferies is an atheist.
 He was diagnosed as autistic and states he only found out at the age of 36.
-In 2018, he became a naturalized American citizen.
+In 2018, he became a naturalised American citizen.